-statutes.
-Laws enacted by the state Legislature or by Congress.
+statutes Laws enacted by the state Legislature or by Congress.

-stipulation.
-A written agreement between the parties.
-(See Chapter 3, footnote 1.)
+stipulation A written agreement between the parties.

-submit.
-When all of the briefing is completed and oral argument, if requested, has been heard the case is submitted to the court which means it is ready for decision.
-The next thing that will happen is the issuance of an opinion.
+submit When all of the briefing is completed and oral argument, if requested, has been heard the case is submitted to the court which means it is ready for decision.
+The next thing that will happen is the issuance of an opinion within 90 days of the last day of the month in which the case was submitted.
 After the case is submitted the court will not accept any further information or argument on the case.

-superior court.
-The trial court.
+superior court The trial court.
 The court of limited jurisdiction handles civil cases seeking \$25,000 or less; the court of unlimited jurisdiction handles all other civil cases.
 The appellate division of the superior court handles appeals from decisions made in the court of limited jurisdiction.

-summary judgment.
-When there is no issue of material fact the applicant may bring a motion for summary judgment on the basis he or she can prevail as a matter of law without the need for a trial.
+summary judgment When there is no issue of material fact the applicant may bring a motion for summary judgment on the basis he or she can prevail as a matter of law without the need for a trial.

-table of authorities.
-A listing of all of the legal cases, statutes and secondary authority used in the brief with the page on which each was used.
+table of authorities A listing of all of the legal cases, statutes and secondary authority used in the brief with the page on which each was used.